-Many such programs focus on making better nutrition more accessible for at-risk women during and after pregnancy.
-It’s more than simply putting food on the table.
-Nutritional support helps pregnant women maintain a healthy diet and also impacts health factors that shape pregnancy outcomes, including gestational diabetes, pre-eclampsia, obesity, and other comorbidities.
-Access to better nutrition also helps reduce stress, save time and improve convenience for pregnant women and new mothers who need to focus on their newborn’s health – and their own.
+Going beyond just putting food on the table, nutritional support helps pregnant women maintain a healthy diet and can impact health factors that shape pregnancy outcomes, including gestational diabetes, pre-eclampsia, obesity and other comorbidities.
+Access to better nutrition also helps reduce stress, save time and improve convenience for pregnant women and new mothers who need to focus on their newborn's health — and their own.

 For pregnant women, proper nutrition helps:

 - Improve ability to carry to full term

 - Reduce health risks and complications for mother and baby, even after delivery

 - Facilitate adherence to dietary guidelines for conditions like diabetes

 - Promote A1c (blood sugar control) and blood pressure control